In This Topic

 NOV UI itself does not provide any specific NTool implementations, except the NDragTool abstract class (discussed later in this topic).
 It just builds the foundation for dynamic interactivity inside NOV UI.
 Specific NOV based products - such as NOV Diagram heavily rely on this foundation.

 If you want to replace any tool with a custom one, you can use the GetTool and ReplaceTool methods of the interactor.
 The same methods are also available for composite tools, which are tools that consist of other tools.
-For example, to replace the pan tool and the click select tool of a NOV Diagram, use the following code:
+The first parameter of the ReplaceTool method specifies the new tool to use and the second parameter specifies whether to enable the tool or not.

-Replacing Tools
+Replacing Tools |

 Copy Code